joelkanyi/joelkanyi/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on Android and Kotlin Multiplaform projects
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently re-learning JavaScript
 - 👯 I’m looking to collaborate on Android and KMP projects
 - 💬 Ask me about bikes 🚲